Perfect Campgrounds for Solitude Seekers

 - Point Reyes National Seashore: Leave the car campers in the dust, and paddle off to a boat-in-only beach on Tomales Bay.
 It’s a peaceful glide with grebes, great blue herons, and, if you’re lucky, sea lions bobbing in the barely lapping water.
 The crew at Blue Waters will rent you a kayak, and, for an extra fee, even boat in and set up your gear, then cook you dinner.
-Pick up a camping permit at the Bear Valley Visitors’ Center; kayaks from $95.
+Reserve a camping permit online.

 Near Saratoga, WY

 - French Creek Medicine Bow National Forest: Between chiseled white granite peaks, perpetual snowfields, and streams that refuse to shrivel, the Snowy Range feels like a bit of the Alps in the Rockies.
 Head to French Creek, with 11 stellar, dispersed sites surrounded by aspens and wild rosebushes.
 The tight teardrop loop road fends off most RVs, and camper traffic here is zilch.

 - Blue Spruce Campground, Dixie National Forest: It’s worth an 18-mile drive over gravel roads to camp at this six-site haven tucked into the shade of—you guessed it—blue spruces.
 Pine Creek, heavy with trout, flosses through the campground, so bring your rod.
 You’ll need to get up early to get to the mineral-streaked sandstone slot canyons of Grand Staircase–Escalante National Monument 1½ hours away.
 Or just relax in the cool, high-altitude escape of your campsite.